 Was anyone being a bully on Snapchat?
 Instagram?
 Muscial.ly?

-Did anyone post something cool on Snapchat?
+Did anyone post something cool or funny on Snapchat?
 Instagram?
 Musical.ly?
 If it’s cool, they might show you.

 (Other apps to ask kids about include Whisper, Ask.fm, Kik Messenger, Tinder, Yik Yak, Poof, Omegle, Vine, Down, Twitter, Youtube, Reddit, Tumbler, Facebook)